 The nozzle for these extinguishers is non-conductive, thus allowing users to operate the equipment close to (but not directly on) live electrical fixtures.
-Some of quality standards used to determine suitability of equipment for such applications, include the BS EN3 35,000V test as defined by BSEN3-7:2004.
+Some of the quality standards used to determine the suitability of equipment for such applications, including the BS EN3 35,000V test as defined by BSEN3-7:2004.

 Synthetic foams are manufactured using synthetic surfactants to ensure better flow.
 This allows the extinguisher foam to achieve the knock-down effect much faster as it spreads above the hydrocarbon-based liquids.
 However, this variant can contaminate groundwater and has limited post-fire security.
 Aqueous film forming foams (AFFF) and alcohol-resistant aqueous film-forming foams (AR-AFFF) falls under this category.

 Unlike synthetic variants, protein foams generally flow and spread at a slower rate.
 Yet, they are more durable and heat-resistant.
 These foams are made of natural proteins and they are environmentally friendly thanks to their bio-degradable properties.
 Some of the foams that fall under this classification include: